Nightklpgaming/TShock-GSKLP-Moderation/README.md

 - **Replace_Ban_TShockCommand** if set to true `/qban` from mklp will replace `/ban` from tshock
 - **Replace_Mute_TShockCommand** if set to true `/qmute` from mklp will replace `/qmute` from tshock

+- All permissions are in `MKLP.json` in `tshock` folder which they can be modified ( require's restart when modifying it )

 # Commands
 **/progression** : Displays defeated boss